 Urge the FDA to ensure the effectiveness and safety of deadly generic drugs!

 I have had PTSD since I lost my 13 month old daughter to a drowning accident Christmas day of 2002.
 I suffered another trauma in 2009 that only exasperated the PTSD (Post Tramatic Stress Disorder).
 I also suffer from Bipolar Disorder, which has been well managed for years but, because of the PTSD, Wellbutrin was added to my mood stabilizer to help with the anxiety, flashbacks and depression.
-So, like so many others, prescription medication has helped me live a somewhat normal life.
-I have been taking the generic form of Wellbutrin XL for many years now, only because my insurance won't pay for the brand name and, at $1800 a month, I can't afford it.
-If I could I would pay to have that instead of any generic medication, in a heartbeat!
+So, like so many others, prescription medications have helped me live a somewhat normal life.
+I have been taking the generic form (Bupropion) of Wellbutrin XL for many years now, only because my insurance won't pay for the brand name, which is $1800 a month.
 The generic Bupropion XL 300mg pills I take are small and round and made by Par Pharmaceuticals.
 My pharmacy started getting the drug, that I've taken for years, from a different manufacturer (Cipla USA Inc.) without notifying me.
 I only noticed because these new pills were oblong and larger.
 I did not think anything of the switch because I have always been told that the generic is the same as the name brand, just cheaper.
 I took one of the pills from the new manufacturer and within hours I started experiencing extreme anxiety, rapid heartbeat, muscle cramps, elevated blood pressure, headache, shivering, "brain zaps"!
 It was a horrible experience, and I truly did feel like I was going crazy!
 I can easily see where it could send someone that is already unstable over the edge!
 My doctor and the pharmacist were not surprised at all by this reaction from just switching drug manufacturers!
 I have to have my pharmacy always make sure to order the original generic brand for me now, while they are still carrying what is obviously an inferior quality drug (and I have since discovered that ALL of the Wellbutrin, and many other generics of brand names are inferior).
 Since that experience I've read and heard about thousands of people experiencing bad reactions from the generic form!
-Patients are saying that only the name brand works or the name brand doesn't have the bad side effects that the generics do.
+Patients are saying that only the name brand medications work.
+They say that the name brand drugs do not have the horrible, sometimes life threatening and suicial/homicidal, side effects that the generics do.
 I have even had more of my own awful experiences (serotonin syndrome) with other generic medications since.
 This is crazy and dangerous!
 Patients cannot afford the drugs that can actually help them, and possibly put themselves at greater risk by taking the generic forms.
 This affects us all!
 Anyone who buys generic drugs is taking an added risk by not having the option to take the name brand.
-This truly is life or death for so many people already suffering from very serious conditions.
+This is life or death for so many people already suffering from very serious conditions.

 - Generic drug companies are in the supply chain management business, not medical research.
 They make cheap products that are “close enough” to the originals to be approvable under an ANDA, usually through a network of off-shore manufacturing partners and loosely regulated commodity-type suppliers.